 Continuous Innovation is a mindset change for organizations that have software products.
-It is a shift to a shared understanding: We never have perfect knowledge today about what our customers will want tomorrow.
+It is a shift to a shared understanding:

 Companies that accept this and make it a part of their operating principles can gain and maintain a significant competitive advantage over those that maintain a fixed mindset and way of operating.
 In fact, disruptive innovations are one thing that should be keeping business leaders awake at night in today’s environment.